-When do we use "some" and when "any"
+When to use "some" and when "any"

 I'm going to buy some books.(affirmative)

 I've got some cheese left.(affirmative)

 Let's make some tea.(offer)

 Would you like some help?(offer)

 Can I have some milk, please?(request)

 I don't have any friends.(negative)

 He doesn't need any advice.(negative)